MrM4rc/PPM/README.md

 ## generating setup and requirements files

-<p>Using the ppm is possible generate requirements.txt and setup.py files of automatic may.</p>
+<p>Using the ppm is possible generate requirements.txt and setup.py files in an automatic way.</p>

 ```bash
 ppm gen req